Client: Imerys Minerals Ltd

 Site: Quarry and mineral processing, Cornwall, UK

-IFC proposed a bespoke safety cage for each filling station, based on out classic Total Tanker Safety Cage, with a modified design for powered vertical movement.
+IFC proposed a bespoke safety cage for each filling station, based on our classic Total Tanker Safety Cage, with a modified design for powered vertical movement.

 Safety was at the forefront, with a key interlock system to keep workers safe when operating the equipment.
 When the cage is in use, no other element of the system can be operated – maximising worker safety and ensuring that health and safety procedure is followed.

 The bespoke safety cage was pneumatically operated, allowing it to descend over the manway of the tanker easily.
-The cage features integral access ladder, and mounting points for fall arrest harness.
-Once the cage has descended into position of the tanker, the operator can climb down the latter onto the tanker, and safely secure their fall arrest harness.
+The cage features integral access ladders and mounting points for fall arrest harness.
+Once the cage has descended into the position on the tanker, the operator can climb down the latter onto the tanker, and safely secure their fall arrest harness.

 Initially a safety cage didn’t appear to be a suitable solution thanks to the limited horizontal and vertical space.
 IFC were able to produce a bespoke, descending cage that dramatically increased worker protection without impairing the loading operation.